 Though your photography portfolio should be mostly about the shots than anything else, it helps to add complementary elements to your portfolio to make it easier for those looking through it.
 These complementary elements can include:

-Creating a Great Portfolio Takes Time Because of the importance of your photography portfolio, you should spend a lot of time thinking about what to put into it.
+Creating a Great Portfolio Takes Time Because of the importance of your photography portfolio, you should spend a lot of time thinking about what to put into it and what tool you want to use to create it.
 It’s also very helpful to get the opinions of other people—fellow photographers, friends, etc.—to help you see more broadly about what you may want to include.
-Your portfolio is one of your biggest marketing tools, since it instantly tells prospective clients about you.
+Your portfolio is one of your biggest marketing tools since it instantly tells prospective clients about you.
 This is a great opportunity to impress them, which is why you can’t rush this process.
 Good luck!